itwizz26/yonder/README.md

 **npm install**

-Setup database
+Setup database under the section '# Databases'.

 **cp .env.example .env**

 Edit .env with your db credentials.
+Ensure the database you use here actually exist.

 Generate OAuth keys.